It’s perfectly legitimate to wonder if a potential new partner someone was previously married and whether they are now officially divorced.

 There are also instances when you might be concerned about a friend or family member getting close to someone you suspect may have a checkered past – or who are being a little too evasive about their history.

 A painful truth is usually (ultimately) better than a comfortable lie – and this is especially true when it comes to relationships.
 If your partner has a past that they’re not totally forthcoming about – or are outright lying about their marital status – it’s better to find out before wasting another moment of time and any further emotional investment.

 Fortunately, marriage and divorce records are considered public records and are always registered in a court system somewhere.
-And, if it doesn’t happen to be in your local/county courthouse, there are people search companies that have done the legwork to compile every public record available – from every county in every state – and organized them into an easy-to-search background check.
+And, if it doesn’t happen to be in your local/county courthouse but is somewhere in the US, there are people search companies that have done the legwork to compile every public record available – from every county in every state – and organized them into an easy-to-search background check.
 All you need is a name and last known city/state (or even just the current one) and the people search engine does the rest.

 Not only can you get instant results concerning marriage and divorce records, you’ll also get any associated criminal records and other court-related information (bankruptcies, judgments, etc.).
 In addition, you’ll get a list of past associates (usually people they’ve lived with) and past addresses so you can get a truly detailed background report and a better understanding of the person you’re interested in.
 You can try a free search below:

 And even if it’s something in between – like finding out new information – it doesn’t mean it’s the end of the relationship; it can simply open up some avenues of dialog that weren’t open before.
 There’s truly nothing to lose by satisfying your curiosity – and potentially a lot at stake if you don’t.